UniAdaRepo/UniAda/README.md

 <code> cd $UniAda_root/</code>

 ## Dataset:
-14 driving videos are stored in the folder dataset
+14 driving videos (both real-world and simulated) are stored in the folder data

 ## Train on Carla100 dataset:
 Set the dataset path:\